Who Are We?

 - Highly Qualified Tutors - The SWCeS provides free support with local tutors who are certified as teachers in each content area.
 These comprehensive interventionists are available during the week to meet virtually or in person at the Learning Center.
 The eSchool tutors are familiar with all class content and are on permanent staff, which enables them to build relationships with students over many years.

 - High-Touch Instruction – Teachers are heavily involved in online coursework at the SWCeS.
 Classes meet weekly in synchronous online virtual meetings.
 Teachers commonly preview material or concepts important in forthcoming assessments or activities.
 Students benefit from these interactions by hearing direct instruction, asking questions, responding to prompts, and hearing the inquiries of other students.
 Teachers also communicate regularly to all students and pay particular interest to students who are falling behind or not achieving.

 - Orientation Programs – The SWCeS requires that all students complete an Introduction to Online Learning course prior to starting coursework.
 This course can be taken at any time prior to the beginning of a term, so that students start coursework promptly.
 The orientation introduces students to all of the communication, participation, and evaluation aspects of online learning as well as student expectations for conduct, academic honesty, and etiquette.

-- No Traditional School Building – Learning Centers – The SWCeS staffs two Learning Centers and provides a safe and friendly environment to support students.
+- No Traditional School Building – Learning Center – The SWCeS staffs a Learning Center and provides a safe and friendly environment to support students.
 Students also have the option to work at home or in community centers such as libraries.
-Students are able to connect with their teachers for tutoring during virtual office hours available regularly.
+Students are able to connect with their teachers for tutoring during virtual office hours.